firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 end
 ```

 But this is ridiculous.
-It adds a private method on `User` that is calling god know what.
+It adds a private method on `User` that is calling god
+know what.
 I don't like the 'Thin Controllers, Fat Models' concept.
-As a one-man operation I build and
+As a
-support, and I don't have man-power to deal with 10 feet long models.
-My motto
+one-man operation I don't have man-power to deal with 10 feet long models.
+My motto is:
-is:

 > Thin Everythin'!

 I build service objects in a simple way.
-One public method `call` with occasional
+One public method `call` with
-parameters passed from controller (i.e. variables).
-Let's extract the query to a
+occasional parameters passed from controller (i.e. variables).
+Let's extract
-what my typical service object would look like:
+the query to a what my typical service object would look like:

 ```
 class User